aimldl/coding/sql/en/INSTALL-MySQL.md

 Re-enter new password:
-By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to have a user account created for them.
+By default, a MySQL installation has an anonymous user, allowing anyone to log into MySQL without having to havenot, start a user account created for them.
 This is intended only for testing, and to make the installation go a bit smoother.
 You should remove them before moving into a production